ChrisPenner/ChrisPenner.github.io/site/posts/lens-regex.md

 That may be a smidge confusing at first, but when you think about what we've managed to do in a single line of code I think it's pretty impressive.

-It works with any traversal, so you can do dictionary lookups, database requests, even perform operations concurrently!
+It works with any traversal, so you can do dictionary lookups, database requests, even perform operations concurrently if we like.

 And we haven't even looked at groups yet!